rhiot/rhiot/docs/readme.md

 #### Installer

-On Linux the webcam component requires v4l-utils and it's dependencies.
-By default the Webcam component installs v4l-utils using apt-get, you can configure the installer or set an alternate one on the component:
+For some Linux+webcam combinations, the webcam component requires `v4l-utils` and its dependencies to be installed on an operating system.
+By default the Webcam component installs `v4l-utils` using apt-get, you can configure the installer or set an alternate one on the component:

     WebcamComponent webcam = new WebcamComponent();
     webcam.setInstaller(new BrewInstaller());